 So, if a child can close a diastasis by developing core strength and a man can create a diastasis recti by using poor exercise techniques, it certainly stands to reason that there is a mechanical nature to this disorder.

 Let’s consider the following scenario.
 A woman grows a baby in her uterus, and during this time, her abs and her linea alba stretch to create space for the growing baby.
-Her body creates a diastasis recti as a compensation to allow for the degree of stretching needed.
+Her body allows for a diastasis recti (or separation) as a compensation for the necessary stretching.
 Now, let’s say that this woman has excellent movement strategies and good techniques for lifting and exercise.
-Perhaps, she is in the population whose diastasis closes in her first 6 weeks postpartum.
+She gives her body time to heal, and perhaps, she’s in the population whose diastasis closes in her first 6 weeks postpartum.

-Now, let’s consider a different woman, who also grows a baby and endures the abdominal stretching that creates a diastasis.
+Then, let’s consider a different woman.
+She also grows a baby and endures the abdominal stretching that creates a diastasis.
 But for this woman, let’s say she has postural faults or compensations due to previous injury, lifestyle, or weakness.
 Will she be able to create the tension through her abs and linea alba to close her diastasis after the birth of her baby?
 And what happens if this woman is not a first time mother, but perhaps has altered mechanics layered on top of altered mechanics due to carrying her second, third, fourth, or maybe even fifth child?

 What does this mean for defining diastasis recti?